Zilleali/alx-system_engineering-devops/README.md

-# System Engineering and DevOps
+# ALX System Engineering and DevOps

-This repository contains programs written for the system engineering and DevOps track at 'ALX Africa SE'.
-In these projects, I worked with Bash and practiced writing Bash scripts to automate tasks.
-I learned about the OSI model and various Linux networking tools.
-The specific list of projects contained follows:
+This repository contains programs created for the 'ALX Africa SE' system engineering and DevOps track.
+I worked with Bash on these projects and practiced writing Bash scripts to automate tasks.
+I became acquainted with the OSI model and various Linux networking tools.
+The following is a specific list of projects:

 * [0x00.
 Shell, basics]